Emotion, Identity & Creativity 2025

 34%

-Clarity gains and meaning loss occur together
+Clarity gains and meaning reduction occur together

 Patterns observed in the data